 Scholarship amounts will not be included in the scholarship announcement.
 Available amounts may vary each award cycle and are dependent on available funds

-- The Scholarship Committee will choose winners of a scholarship based on the student's circumstances and background as conveyed in the student essay
+- Students will not have to apply for a specific scholarship.
+The Scholarship Committee will review criteria and match students appropriately based on circumstances and background as conveyed in the scholarship essay